Donor Advised Fund

 Harness the Giving Power of a Private Foundation

-A donor advised fund, which is like a charitable savings account, gives you the flexibility to recommend how much and how often money is granted to the University of Connecticut Foundation and other charities.
+A donor advised fund (DAF), which is like a charitable savings account, gives you the flexibility to recommend how much and how often money is granted to the University of Connecticut Foundation and other qualified charities.
+You can recommend a grant or recurring grants now to make an immediate impact or use your fund as a tool for future charitable gifts.

 An Example of How It Works